 274 Garfield Place (between 8th Avenue and Prospect Park West)

-Beth Elohim's summer offerings run the gamut from a traditional day camp for elementary-school kids to the Movin' On Travel Camp for slightly older kids.
+Beth Elohim's summer offerings run the gamut from a traditional day camp for elementary school kids to the Movin' On Travel Camp for slightly older kids.
 In between, there's the Ha’Geemnasia Hebrew Camp, Summer Swim Intensive, and a day camp for preschoolers (open only to members and those enrolled in CBE's early childhood center).
-In addition, specialty camps include Maker's Space, a Harry Potter theme camp, and a coding and gaming program.

 Kim's Kids camp focuses on outdoor adventures, including swimming and other field trips.
 Photo courtesy the camp.